blcxtranslations/blcx/_translated/chapter-0038.md

 This was also Lin Xuan being clever and not missing small details when doing things.
 For example, although each bottle could hold one hundred pills, it would be too eye catching.
 Therefore, Lin Xuan deliberately packed the pills separately, ten pills per bottle.
 This way, he gave the impression that these pills were collected with great effort, and would not attract unwanted attention.

-Exchanging the pills for seals, the you happily received the pills, and Lin Xuan started counting the seals.
+Exchanging the pills for seals, the youth happily received the pills, and Lin Xuan started counting the seals.
 They were all there.
 Lin Xuan did not want to stay for long: "Zhao says goodbye.[^2]"

 The youth saluted: "Fellow cultivator, have a nice day."
 This transaction was the satisfaction of everyone involved.